-Instead of traditional homologous recombination or direct ligation-based methods, our procedure uses the In-Fusion HD Cloning System, which enables directional cloning of any PCR fragment or multiple fragments directly into the linearized adenoviral vector in a single 15-minute reaction.
+Instead of traditional homologous recombination or direct ligation-based methods, our procedure uses In-Fusion Cloning technology, which enables directional cloning of any PCR fragment or multiple fragments directly into the linearized adenoviral vector in a single 15-minute reaction.
 No shuttle vector or additional treatment of the PCR fragment is required (such as restriction digestion, phosphorylation, or blunt-end polishing).
-This new method now allows you to introduce any cassette into an E1/E3-deleted replication-incompetent human adenoviral vector in just three days, and is no more complex than standard plasmid cloning with In-Fusion HD.
+This new method now allows you to introduce any cassette into an E1/E3-deleted replication-incompetent human adenoviral vector in just three days and is no more complex than standard plasmid cloning with In-Fusion.